NXT TV preview: The Halloween Havoc go-home show - Pro Wrestling Dot Net

 -NASCAR Xfinity Series driver Cole Custer appears

-Powell’s POV: Halloween Havoc will be held on Sunday in Hershey, Pennsylvania at Giant Center.
-NXT will be live from Orlando, Florida at the WWE Performance Center.
+Powell’s POV: Halloween Havoc will be held on Sunday night in Hershey, Pennsylvania at Giant Center.
+Tonight’s NXT TV show will be live from Orlando, Florida at the WWE Performance Center.
 Join John Moore for his live reviews of NXT as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment